XuraCorporate/KitV2/README.md

 One of them is the fully VM(s) isolation from the OpenStack API or not be able to call the OpenStack Metadata server.

 # Requirements
 In order to run this Kit a Linux box is required.
-Also are required the following packages:
+The following packages are required:
 - git
 - python-neutronclient
 - python-openstackclient